-Being that the complication of DVT following joint replacement surgery can lead to a fatal pulmonary embolism (PE), it’s understandable to wonder what indeed comprises the best effective prevention.
+The complication of DVT following joint replacement surgery can lead to a fatal pulmonary embolism.

 For this article I consulted with orthopedic surgeon David Fisher, MD, Director of the Total Joint Center at the Indiana Orthopedic Hospital.
 Dr. Fisher points out that other high risk surgeries for DVT are that of pelvic and intra-abdominal.

 “There are several options available to reduce the risk of DVT/PE including a combination of pharmacologic agents (blood thinners), sequential compression devices worn on the outside of the legs or feet, and rapid mobilization postoperatively,” says Dr. Fisher.

 What the Patient Should Do Preop for DVT Prevention

 If you’re planning on having joint replacement surgery, the smart thing is to ask your doctor what measures will be taken to help prevent deep vein thromboses.

 Don’t just assume everything will be taken care of, and don’t think for a second that you, as the patient, don’t have the right to inquire about this.

 Dr. Fisher continues, “The pharmacologic agents include Coumadin (warfarin), Lovenox (low molecular weight heparin), Arixtra, Xarelto, and actually aspirin.